tannaz76/permission_project/README.md

 This app is a shop app including your request of admin permission.
 It has 4 apps shop (main app) , accounts (authenticatations) , cart (shopping cart app) , order (an app for customers orders).
 The hole language of web is English since it is based on linux (ubuntu 19.04) and the linux does not have persion keyboard.
+Please first activate a virtualenv and then install requirements.txt by pip install requirements.txt